ParticularLabs/RavenToSqlPersistence/README.md

 # RavenToSqlPersistence
 Conversion utility for NServiceBus data from [RavenDB Persistence](https://docs.particular.net/persistence/ravendb/) to [SQL Persistence](https://docs.particular.net/persistence/sql/).

 _**NOTE: This tool is not a push-button conversion.
-The code must be modified to match settings in your unique environment.**_
+The code must be modified to match settings in your unique environment.
+Additionally, SQL Persistence supports only NServiceBus 6 and greater.**_

 ## How it works